Serbian comics: 1991–present

 In the 21st century new publishers (such as Lavirint, System Comics, Komiko, Darkwood, Rosenkrantz and others) continue to nurture international as well as Serbian comics.
 However, the print runs remain limited, so artists have been forced to seek work abroad, especially in France.
-The list includes Vladimir Aleksić, Tiberiu Beka, Mirko Čolak, Bojan Kovačević, Dražen Kovačević, Miroljub Milutinović, Siniša Radović, Velibor Stanojević, Stevan Subić, Jovan Ukropina, Bojan Vukić and others.
+The list includes Vladimir Aleksić, Tiberiu Beka, Mirko Čolak, Bojan Kovačević, Dražen Kovačević, Miroljub Milutinović, Siniša Radović, Gradimir Smudja, Velibor Stanojević, Stevan Subić, Jovan Ukropina, Bojan Vukić and others.
 In addition, foreign-born creators of Serbian descent include Marko Djurdjevic, Viktor Bogdanovic and Nina Bunjevac.
 In the meantime, comics in Serbia had all but retreated to bookstores and galleries until publisher Veseli četvrtak reintroduced Bonelli comics to the newsstands in 2008.
 As of 2018, the best-selling graphic novel in recent history has been Sat (Watch), a WW1 story written by Dragan Lazarević De Lazare and drawn by Vujadin Radovanović Vuja with colors by Rade Tovladijac; it was distributed in 120,000 copies via daily Večernje novosti to commemorate the 100th anniversary of the Armistice of 11 November 1918, similar to the Front Lines series.